 Of course, the grooming products are only half the battle.
 Another key element of building up an excellent summer tan comes down to timing.
 Plugging into a podcast and languishing in the same position for hours on end won’t get you anywhere.
 Instead, you must allow your skin to recover between sunning sessions.

 Around 15 to 30 minutes for each side of your body should do it.
 After this, either reapply your tanning oil, move into the shade or throw on a light, protective layer.
-We’d go for linen, such as this shirt from Emma Willis, a good wide-brimmed hat like Anderson & Sheppard’s Panama, or even a light Luca Faloni sweater.
+We’d go for a linen shirt every time.
+Emma Willis‘ Indigo Ink option is always a striking choice; or you could opt for Love Brand‘s white Abaco offering — or Turnbull & Asser‘s turquoise shirt, if you’re looking to make a colourful splash.

 Emma Willis Linen Shirt